Ninjaura314/squp/README.md

 3. Finally, if you need to add new fields, modify the interface.py file between the necessary comments to rename the fields to what you need them to be

+*Note: This program was originally designed to upload clothing items, so some fields may not be applicable to your item(s) or store(s).*
+*I've documented the code as well as I can, and have put small notes where personal modification would be necessary if your store is not currently compatible with this layout.*
+*This includes the automated email sending, see companyemail.txt for the base template I used and make changes as needed.*
-*Note: This program was originally designed to upload clothing items, so some fields may not be applicable to your item(s) or store(s).
-I've documented the code as well as I can, and have put small notes where personal modification would be necessary if your store is not currently compatible with this layout.
-If you have any questions or would like some better explanation/assistance on the process of adapting this program to your store, feel free to contact me either through GitHub or through my email.*
+*If you have any questions or would like some better explanation/assistance on the process of adapting this program to your store, feel free to contact me either through GitHub or through my email.*